AnujPancholi/fullstackopenSubmissions/part1/README.md

 ## Exercise 1.8
 Saw this coming, so had alread separated this into a new component.
 Was going to name it StatsPanel, but when I saw that there is an exercise which asks for such a component and has named it "Statistics", changed it.

+## Exercise 1.9
+Saw this coming as well, so started with this approach.
+Changed the text from "NO STATS AVAILABLE" to "No feedback given", as presented in the given screenshot and made the commit.

+Also, in evaluating whether stats should be displayed or not, I have added a flag in the calculated properties in the statsList supplied to the statistics component, to check if only the non-calculated (gathered) properties have truthy, non-zero values (in this case it's only the feedback votes).
+This is done becasue we may have to add some of the calculated values that may evaluate to some non-zero, truthy value even when there are no feedback votes (for instance, "positive" will initially have "0%" as its value, which is a truthy string).

 ---